sdesabbata/granolarr/Practicals/bookdown/202_P_DataWrangling2.md

 ## Solutions

-A full R Script including the code for the analysis presented in this practical session and the solutions to the 5 questions above is available in the Exercise folder of the repository and on BlackBoard (`04_X_Data_Wrangling2_Example.R`).
-Upload the prepared script to your *Practical_04* project folder, click on the uploaded file to open it in a new editor tab and compare it to your script.
+A full R Script including the code for the analysis presented in this practical session and the solutions to the 5 questions above is available in the Exercise folder of the repository (`202_X_Data_Wrangling2_Example.R`).
+Upload the prepared script to your *Practical_202* project folder, click on the uploaded file to open it in a new editor tab and compare it to your script.